esphome/esphome-docs/components/climate/climate_ir.rst

 .. note::

-    The Daikin ARC (``daikin_arc``, ``daikin_arc417``, ``daikin_arc480``) remotes are used by the japanese model of Daikin.
+    The Daikin ARC remotes (``daikin_arc`` climate, ``daikin_arc417``, ``daikin_arc480`` protocols) are used by the japanese model of Daikin.

 .. _zhlt01:

 .. note::

-    The ``zhlt01`` climate and ``heatpumpir`` protocol, based on the ZH/LT-01 remote controller, is used with many locally branded airconditioners, like: Eurom, Chigo, Tristar, Tecnomaster, Elgin, Geant, Tekno, Topair, Proma, Sumikura, JBS, Turbo Air, Nakatomy, Celestial Air, Ager, Blueway, Airlux, etc.
+    The ``zhlt01`` climate and protocol, based on the ZH/LT-01 remote controller, is used with many locally branded airconditioners, like: Eurom, Chigo, Tristar, Tecnomaster, Elgin, Geant, Tekno, Topair, Proma, Sumikura, JBS, Turbo Air, Nakatomy, Celestial Air, Ager, Blueway, Airlux, etc.

 See Also
 --------